microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-overview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The industry data API is a multi-vertical, cross-industry, ETL (Extract-Transform-Load) platform that combines data from multiple sources into a single Azue Data Lake data store, normalizes the data, and exports it in outbound flows.
+The industry data API is a multi-vertical, cross-industry, ETL (Extract-Transform-Load) platform that combines data from multiple sources into a single Azure Data Lake data store, normalizes the data, and exports it in outbound flows.
 In the current release, the API is highly tailored to the education industry.

 The API provides resources that you can use to retrieve statistics after the data is processed, and assist with monitoring and troubleshooting.